justin0979/devconfig/README.md

 <sub>(Some of the comments towards the bottom might be out of
 date)</sub>

-Light weight development environment.
+Manually setup webpack for a light weight development environment.
 This is just for a quick install & run and is easily configurable with webpack and babel.
 Webpack is <strong>not</strong> set up for production in some branches.

+For those using `React`, after development, can copy `src/` directly to `create-react-app` and `npm install` all required packages.
+Run `npm build` or other processes as needed.

 #### Select A Setup From Below